ethereum/beacon-metrics/metrics.md

 Beacon chain clients SHOULD use Prometheus for metrics collection conforming to the following:

-* Beacon chain clients SHOULD configure [Prometheus](https://prometheus.io/) so that it exposes metrics collection over a HTTP port.
+* Beacon chain clients SHOULD configure [Prometheus](https://prometheus.io/) so that it exposes metrics collection over an HTTP port.
 * Beacon chain clients MAY elect to secure the HTTP endpoint by restricting network access and applying Prometheus security settings, according to Prometheus [best practices](https://prometheus.io/docs/operating/security/).
 * Beacon chain clients SHOULD allow configuration flags to set the network interface and the port the Prometheus collection endpoint will be served from.
 * By default, the Prometheus collection endpoint SHOULD be served from 0.0.0.0:8008.